 Marijuana use leaves potentially long-lasting chemical traces in the form of inactive THC metabolites.
-These metabolites bind to fat molecules in the body, meaning evidence of THC can linger in the bloodstream for hours, days, even weeks.
-Heavier use can usually be detected longer, so chronic smokers should quit at least 30 days before any drug test.
+These metabolites bind to fat molecules in the body, meaning evidence of THC can linger in the bloodstream for weeks and even months.
+Heavier use can typically be detected longer, so chronic smokers should quit at least 30 days before any drug test.

 Cannabis is used to treat a wide range of medical problems.
 The best known are glaucoma and nausea, treatments that were discovered half a century ago.
 But marijuana is also useful in alleviating the symptoms of cancer, AIDS, multiple sclerosis, ALS, Tourette’s syndrome, anxiety, Parkinson’s disease, chronic pain, inflammation, depression, epilepsy, dementia, PTSD – and the list goes on.

 Most of the United States allows some form of medical marijuana.
 The majority of these states permit possession and use of “whole plant” cannabis, which can include intoxicating levels of THC.
 The rest have legalized only non-intoxicating strains with high levels of another chemical, CBD.
-Some states require home grows, others require patients to buy their medicine from retail stores, others allow at-home cultivation, and some states permit both.
+Some states require patients to buy their medicine from retail stores, others allow at-home cultivation, and some states permit both.
 A few states, meanwhile, ban smoking of the drug but not vaporizing, eating, or other methods of consumption.
 Check your state laws for more detailed information.

 Fifteen states and three territories– Arizona, Montana, New Jersey, South Dakota, Colorado, Washington, Oregon, Alaska, California, Maine, Michigan, Massachusetts, Nevada, Illionois, and Vermont – allow the recreational purchase, possession, and use of marijuana by adults over 21, as does the District of Columbia.
 Of these, all but Washington State permit home cannabis gardens.
 Recreational pot shops remain illegal in Washington, D.C., but are allowed elsewhere.

 All Americans stand to reap the rewards of legalization, but certain people and institutions are especially likely to benefit from reform: marijuana users, of course, but also police, prosecutors, politicians, labor unions, educators, prison guards, entrepreneurs, schoolchildren, scientists, voters, and just about every other group with an interest in the future of law, government, or the economy.